Purcellville, Virginia · Mayor 2014–2022 · Town Manager 2025

 Public Servant.
 Executive.
 Proven Leader.

-Kwasi Ayodele Fraser served four consecutive two-year terms as Mayor of Purcellville, Virginia — the first African-American elected to the mayoralty in Loudoun County's history.
-A Guyana-born engineer with degrees from Stony Brook University, Rutgers, and Harvard Business School, he brought 25 years of private-sector discipline to eight years of documented public-sector achievement.
+Kwasi Ayodele Fraser served four consecutive two-year terms as Mayor of Purcellville, Virginia, becoming the first African American elected mayor in Loudoun County's history.
+A Guyana-born engineer educated at Stony Brook University and Rutgers University, with executive education from Harvard Business School, Fraser brought more than 25 years of private-sector discipline, systems thinking, and operational leadership to eight years of measurable public-sector results.

 $9M